Raspberry Pi Simulink Coder target (RPIt)

 - At the end of the setup, a test of the connection is made and the result is displayed.

 Note that this script can safely be run as many times you want.
-Key generation, package download and installation, RPI configurations will only be made once.
+Key generation, package download and installation, target configurations will only be made once.

 - Go into the "demo" folder.

 - In the menu "Simulation" select "Configuration parameters..."